 How to Remove Excessive Snow From Your Pool Cover

-Whether you have a mesh pool cover or a solid, automatic pool cover, you shouldn’t allow more than two feet of snow/ice to accumulate on its surface or it may incur damage.
-So how do you get rid of that snow buildup?
+Whether you have a mesh pool cover or a solid, automatic pool cover, you shouldn't allow more than two feet of snow/ice to accumulate on its surface, or it may incur damage.
+So, how do you get rid of that snow buildup?
 Here are a few different ways you can safely remove snow and ice from the surface of your pool cover:

-● You can also apply pool salt on top of the snow to accelerate the melting process.
-If you have a solid cover, you’ll need to have a cover pump for this method to work as the pump will need to remove the water once the salt has melted some of the snow accumulation.
+Pool salt will accelerate the melting process.
+If you have a solid cover, you'll need a cover pump for this method to work, as the pump will need to remove the water once the salt has melted some of the snow accumulation.

-In addition to removing snow from your pool cover, you’ll want to monitor snow and ice as they begin to melt on warmer days.
-If you have a solid cover, any snow/ice that melts during the day will easily re-freeze during the night, and as it freezes, it can tear your cover, especially if it’s old.
-Whenever you notice any snowmelt puddling, turn your cover pump on as soon as possible to get the water off of the cover’s surface before it has a chance to re-freeze.
+In addition to removing snow from your pool cover, you'll want to monitor snow and ice as they begin to melt on warmer days.
+If you have a solid cover, any snow/ice that melts during the day will easily re-freeze during the night, and as it freezes, it can tear your cover, especially if it's old.

 Royal Pool & Spa: Your Twin Cities Swimming Pool Maintenance Experts

 Need help with your swimming pool maintenance this winter season?
-Get in touch with our team at Royal Pool & Spa in White Bear Lake, MN for all your pool care needs.
-We’re available by phone or email for questions, pool build quotes, and scheduling swimming pool chemical pickup at our store.
-If you’re having any issues with your winter pool cover or anything else, don’t hesitate to contact us for advice!
-Give us a call at 651-779-7606 or send us a message, and we’ll get in touch.
+Get in touch with our team at Royal Pool & Spa in White Bear Lake, MN, for all your pool care needs.
+We're available by phone or email for questions, pool build quotes, and scheduling swimming pool chemical pickup at our store.